creastel/ios-card-transition/README.md

 ### Status Bar Style Transition (Optional step)

 If your status bar style is different from one view to the other, you will need to implement the `cardViewPresenterShouldUpdateBar(to style: UIStatusBarStyle)` protocol in the presenter and the presented view controller so that the transition stays smooth.
-To do so, you may want to add a var that determines the current status bar style like in the following example:
+To do so, you may want to add a new var that determines the current status bar style like in the following example:

 ``` swift
 class YourViewController: UIViewController {